 Motion to Suppress.
-A Motion to Suprress is a filing in the court in which te accused person is asking the judge so exclude certain evidence or statements( prevent the Government fom presenting the evidence agains the defenant at trial) due to violations of law in the way that the Government collected the evidence.
+A Motion to Suppress is a filing in the court in which te accused person is asking the judge so exclude certain evidence or statements( prevent the Government fom presenting the evidence against the defendant at trial) due to violations of law in the way that the Government collected the evidence.

 Motion in Limine.
 A Motion in Limine is a Motion that aks the Court to make pretrial rulings on evidentiary matters that are likely to arise at trial.

 Additional pretrial motions is a Federal criminal case might include, among others, a Motion for a Bill of Particulars, Motion to Dismiss and Motion to Sever.

 A Federal criminal defendant has the right to be informed of every plea offer that is issued by the Assistant U.S. Attorney.
 A Federal criminal defendant has the absolute right to a jury trial, among other rights discussed more fully in the trial section.